o355/PyWeather/README.md

 This stage of PyWeather will last a few versions, and span at last 6 months.

 ## Contributing
+Sadly, being a Python developer isn't my day job.
+I can't work on PyWeather for 8 hours a day, and about 45 hours a week.
+I have to go to school, do homework, sleep, eat, and other various things.
+I can't work on PyWeather for 5 hours afterschool, I'd be exhausted.

+So, here's the deal.
+I can only work on PyWeather at max for 10 hours/week usually.
+At max, 6 hours during the workweek, and 4 hours on the weekend.
+This is usually lower, at around 3-5 hours/week.
+It's a lot, but it's not a lot.

+I anticipate PyWeather 0.6.3 beta to consume about 50 hours to code in new features, but this might be even higher.
+QA will take another 10-15 hours.
+Given the usual 5 hours/week coding time, you can see why PyWeather releases take about 8-10 weeks to complete.
+Of course, these numbers are not set in stone, and will never be.

+Here's the deal.
+I want faster releases as much as you do.
+I'd like releases to drop in 3-4 weeks while maintaining the code quality presented in 0.6.2 beta.
+If that could happen, I'd need more time for PyWeather.
+This is where you help.

+If you don't know how to code Python, you can help report issues.
+I can't possibly catch every error with every setup.
+If you see a bug, report it!
+Every report improves PyWeather.

+If you know some basic Python, try coding in some smaller features.
+As an example, adding prefetching yesterday's weather, caching yesterday's weather, and caching hurricane data are all features that are simple to add (you can easily copy/paste code and change a few variables around).
+Doing this helps tremendously, and lets me focus on more advanced features that take longer to code.

+If you know a solid chunk of Python, you might want to consider coding in more advanced features.
+However, if you're new to PyWeather, I'd suggest working on smaller features to get a feel for the program.
+If you're up to coding more advanced features, you'll want to contact me on Reddit, /u/therealo355.
+I'll give you a full explaination of what needs to get added.

+To get a rundown of things, read the CONTRIBUTING.md file in the .github folder.
+Just know what by contributing code to PyWeather, you're helping to bring the delay between releases down, and reduces my time working a feature from multiple hours to >15 mins.

 ## Contributers
 Thanks to these awesome people, they've helped out PyWeather by coding in bug fixes, new features, reporting bugs, and suggesting new stuff.